Kakuma: Aid agencies

+For many years, the United States Agency for International Development was a major funder of humanitarian work at Kakuma.
+The cuts to USAID by the Trump Administration in 2025 caused starvation and despair in the Kakuma camp.

 Housing

 New arrivals normally receive one piece of reinforced plastic 4 by 5 meters with which to construct their shelter.
 The plastic, while providing an excellent waterproof layer, is not self-supporting, nor does it provide any insulation.
 They need long supple pieces of wood to make the frame and grass to complete the shelter walls of the hut and provide some thermal insulation.
 Housing is built of mud brick, wood, or cane extracted from the surrounding territories and new or scavenged canvas.
 The other half is thatched roof huts, tents, and mud abodes.